 Self-Paced Makerspace

-Community members do not perceive the makerspace as being intended for them.
+Community members don't believe that the makerspace is intended for them.

 A makerspace provides community members with physical space to access fabrication technologies, collaborate with fellow makers, and explore hands-on projects.
 While community makerspaces are open to all, open spaces are not necessarily inclusive.
 Many community members do not utilize their local makerspace.
-This project's objective is to understand why potential participants to decide against participating in the makerspace.
-My research identifies improvements in makerspace education as a way to increase the comfort level of makers, lower barriers to participation, and lead to more inclusive makerspace futures that benefit both makers and staff.
+This project's objective is to understand why potential participants decide against participating in the makerspace.
+My research identifies that improvements in makerspace education can increase the comfort level of makers, lower barriers to participation, and lead to more inclusive makerspace futures that benefit both makers and staff.

 Education increases comfort in makers, but training requires time and money.

-I conducted a co-creation activity with makerspace directors and staff to understand their goals for increasing access to their makerspaces.
-The activity asked staff members to draw mind maps of both existing and future ways to bring in more makers.
+I conducted a co-creation activity with makerspace directors and staff to understand their goals for increasing access to their spaces.
+Staff members were asked to draw mind maps of both existing and future ways to bring in more makers.
 The results emphasized the importance of education in makerspaces.
-Staff members noted that community members need to understand the human and machine capabilities of the space.
+They noted that community members need to understand the human and machine capabilities of the space.
 To be able to participate, they need knowledge about what can be done and how to do it.
 Staff members cited curriculum, programming, and tours as ways to increase awareness of these topics.

-The staff juggles many responsibilities, perhaps even too many.
+The staff juggles many responsibilities, perhaps too many.

-Many makerspaces like Spark Lab at Saint Mary's have a small staff.
-Shreejan Shrestha, the director of the Spark Lab, explains: “Before we go into the community and welcome more interested community members, we need to do better with what we already have.
+Many makerspaces like the Spark Lab at Saint Mary's have a small staff.
+Shreejan Shrestha, the director of the Spark Lab, explains: “Before we go into the community and engage more community members, we need to do better with what we already have.
 It’s just me.
 I would be overextended.”
 When staffing is short, oftentimes, it is education that suffers.
 Staff members balance many responsibilities, and teaching takes time.
-During a co-creation session with Chad Rajski at Studio 304, Rajski was the only staff member present at the makerspace.
-Among other responsibilities, he was in charge of handling walk-in questions, answering phone calls, putting away returned equipment, and working with the makers.
+For example, Chad Rajski is frequently the only staff member present at his makerspace, Studio 304.
+He becomes responsible for handling walk-in questions, answering phone calls, organizing returned equipment, and working with makers, among other duties.
 Handling managerial duties while trying to educate makers becomes overwhelming and is not sustainable.

 Workshops help patrons overcome the challenges of getting started.

-Take the Makerspace, is a workshop designed to welcome new makers into the makerspace.
-Held at Spark Lab at Saint Mary’s College, the workshop targeted female-identifying college students.
+Take the Makerspace, a workshop designed to welcome new makers into the makerspace, was held at the Spark Lab at Saint Mary’s College.
+The workshop targeted female college students.
 The first workshop helped participants build technical skills and knowledge about two pieces of equipment: the laser cutter and the Cricut cutting machine.
 After a demo of both machines, participants chose which method they would use to complete the activity.
 In the second workshop, participants used basic Adobe Illustrator to create their own designs.
-Allowing for success was important in the workshop so that participants would feel encouraged to return to the space.
+Fostering autonomy and success was a key focus in the workshop, ensuring that participants felt empowered and motivated to return to the space.

 "The projects we completed were fun and informative.
 More importantly, they made me want to go to the Spark Lab more often.
 Knowing that all of that stuff is there is one thing, but knowing how I can use it myself is something else entirely."